University of South Carolina Men's Rugby

 Carolina Outmatched by Louisiana State, 28-8

-Montgomery, AL - The Men’s Rugby team at the University of South Carolina hit the road for Montgomery, Alabama to play the Tigers of Louisiana State University this weekend in their first road match of the season.
+Montgomery, AL - Carolina Rugby hit the road for Montgomery, Alabama to play the Tigers of Louisiana State University this weekend in their first road match of the season.
 Looking to capitalize on last Saturday's win over Kentucky, the Gamecocks came out strong with a try by outside center Robert Davila in the opening minutes to take an early lead.
 Unfortunately, the lead didn’t last long as LSU quickly capitalized on poor handling in the Carolina backline to win possession of the ball for back-to-back tries.
 With the wind to their backs, both conversions were complete and the halftime score stood at 14-5 in LSU’s favor.
 The second half was much of the same story as poor handling continued to alleviate any chance of the Gamecocks’ ability to capitalize on plays.

 “We played a competitive LSU side,” said Head Coach Mark Morris of this weekend’s events.
 “There were several missed opportunities on our part due to knock-ons and missed passes.
 Handling errors cost us some easy tries on the outside which allowed LSU to take advantage and score.”
 The final score ended at 28-8.